If you stay long enough in your seafaring profession, you begin to see and experience crazy and unexpected things.

 That’s what actually happened to me.
 A little afraid but highly reluctant when they decided to promote me.

-Because on that company alone, I had almost 60 shore leaves during my previous vessels.
+Because on that company alone, I had almost 60 shore leaves within three years!
 I was that one guy who was known to be always ashore.
 Always!
 Every port!
+On a bike!
 All the time!

 Let me break it down for you.
 But before that, here’s…